Personally and in public policy, people trust pharmacies for answers in times of need.

 Explore pharmacy’s engagement on issues ranging from healthcare quality, affordability and access … to solving the opioid abuse epidemic.

-In a national survey, 79% said pharmacists provide credible advice to reduce health costs
+In a national survey, 83% said pharmacists provide credible advice for saving money on prescription drugs

 To sit for a pharmacy license exam, candidates must earn a minimum six-year Doctor of Pharmacy degree

 NACDS training is boosting access to newer pharmacist-provided services, like testing for and treating flu and strep

 Working as partners for stronger and safer communities

 Opioid Abuse Epidemic: NACDS’ New Public Policy Recommendations